dotnet/AspNetCore.Docs/aspnetcore/client-side/bundling-and-minification.md

 ## Impact of bundling and minification

-The following table outlines important differences between listing all the assets individually and using bundling and minification on a simple web page:
+The following table outlines differences between individually loading assets and using bundling and minification:

 Action | With B/M | Without B/M | Change
 --- | :---: | :---: | :---: